“20 and odd Negroes,” or, The beginning of Enslavement in America

 43207427_10156745554973851_2272040018866339840_n

-Two suggestions I’d make to Facebook would be the ability to make a post “sticky” (so that it always appears at the top of my timeline) and the ability to disable comments for any post.
+Two suggestions I’d make to Facebook would be the ability to make a post “sticky” (so that it always appears at the top of my timeline) [Edit: this can now be done by “pinning” a post, but you can only pin one at a time] and the ability to disable comments for any post.
 That would pretty much solve a lot of issues I find with this online corner of my world.

 Until that happens, however, I craft this little “manifesto” in an effort to uncomplicated my life a bit.